Chris Lawn

 Chris Lawn is a former Gaelic footballer who played for the Tyrone county team.
 He was on the substitutes bench for the entirety of the 2003 final, and came on as a substitute in the 2005 final, for the injured Joe McMahon.
 He has All-Ireland medals from 2003 and 2005.
 He was nominated for an All-Star award in 1995, but did not win.
-He also, until this day, has been a long serving stalwart of the Moortown team, including a brief stint as manager.
+At club level, he played and managed the Moortown team.

 After championship success in 2005, he, along with Peter Canavan, announced his retirement from inter-county football.

-Until recently he managed the Cookstown Fr.
-Rock's club side and led them to promotion and an intermediate all-ireland club championship in 2009.
+After retirement from playing, Lawn managed the Cookstown Fr.
+Rock's club side and led them to promotion and an intermediate All-Ireland club championship in 2009.